 A young person may be able to apply for additional funding through programs such as the Program for Students with Disabilities or the Literacy, Numeracy and Special Needs Program.
 Eligibility depends on the nature of their physical or cognitive difficulties.

 Tutoring programs such as the Ronald McDonald Learning Program and scholarships and education grants are available to some young people affected by serious illness through Ronald McDonald House Charities, Red Kite and Challenge.

 A Student Health Support Plan includes information about the impact of the young person’s health condition on their academic progress.
 Regularly review the plan to support your student’s ongoing educational needs.

 An Individual Learning Plan will allow you to personalise teaching and learning for a student returning to school.
 Involve the young person in the creation of their learning goals and Individual Learning Plan to help them track their own learning progress.

-The Department of Education and Early Childhood Health and Wellbeing website has lots of information and resources to assist schools to support the health and wellbeing needs of their students.
+The Department of Education and Training Health and Wellbeing website has lots of information and resources to assist schools to support the health and wellbeing needs of their students.